europesip/dx-deployment/pre-requisites.md

 ---

+### ✔ TLS certificates (self-signed or corporate)

+This guide uses self-signed TLS certificates generated during the installation process.
+These certificates are suitable for lab environments and internal testing scenarios.

+However, if you prefer to use corporate or pre-existing certificates issued by your organization or a trusted Certificate Authority,
+the OpenShift administrator must provide the corresponding `*.pem` files **before** beginning the installation.

+These files should include:

+- The certificate (`.pem` or `.crt`)
+- The private key (`.key` or `.pem`)
+- Any required intermediate or CA certificates, when applicable

+During the installation, the `dxadmin` user can load these certificates into OpenShift as a TLS secret instead of generating self-signed ones.

+> **Note:**
+> The process for obtaining or approving corporate certificates varies by organization and is therefore outside the scope of this guide.

+---

 ### ✔ Installer user (`dxadmin`)

 This guide assumes that the `dxadmin` user already exists with the appropriate permissions to deploy DX inside the designated namespace.

 Because user creation depends on the identity provider configured in the cluster (Azure AD, Keycloak, LDAP, htpasswd, etc.),
 **the creation and configuration of the `dxadmin` account are outside the scope of this guide** and must be performed by the OpenShift administrator before starting the installation.

+---

 ### ✔ Optional: Clone the lab repository (recommended)